 The process of removing wisdom teeth seems to be the problematic aspect of wisdom teeth procedures, who tend to not tolerate sedation, anethesia or pain-killers as well as their younger counterparts.
 For older patients, the removal may not be worth the potential problems it could create.
 However, the opposite is ture as well, and older adults might need these teeth removed BEFORE any other dental work can take place.
 For those thinking about the wisdom teeth removal surgery as an investment in their future, know that most dental surgery is easier without the wisdom teeth factoring in.

 Ultimately, decisions regarding wisdom teeth removal are best left to patients, their dentists, and their oral surgeons.
 Weigh your options carefully before proceeding with removal or choosing to keep your wisdom teeth intact.

 Contact Our Phoenix Area Oral & Facial Surgeons

 For 30 years, Guyette Facial & Oral Surgery Center has been Arizona’s leader for oral surgery and facial cosmetic surgery.
-Dr. Robert Guyette and Dr. Mark Beehner are board-certified Oral & Maxillofacial Surgeons and dentists who are dedicated to changing the lives of their Scottsdale and Avondale patients.
+Dr. Robert Guyette is a board-certified Oral & Maxillofacial surgeon and dentist who is dedicated to changing the lives of their Scottsdale and Avondale patients.
 Focused on improving form and function, our team takes an all-inclusive approach to your health and aesthetics.
 Undergoing treatment at our state-of-the-art facility is a uniquely superb experience.
-With a relaxing environment and a kind, compassionate staff, Dr. Guyette and Dr. Beehner are both top-of-the-line choices for a facial and oral surgeon.
+With a relaxing environment and a kind, compassionate staff, Dr. Guyette is a top-of-the-line choice for a facial and oral surgeon.
 To schedule a consultation, contact our practice serving Scottsdale, Avondale, and the entire Phoenix area.